mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-6-game-2.html.markdown

 Germans still don't know how to employ the long range artillery.
 The Wespe and Hummel got off one shot each.

+### Balance

+Situation #6 as played in these two games feels relatively well-balanced.
+On the one hand, it's tough for the Germans to get the long range SPA effectively employed, and difficult to acquire other kills, on the other hand, with a bit of care, the Germans can generally stay well out of reach from the Russians, choosing when and where to sacrifice units.

+But the Russians have so many units, which puts a lot of pressure on the Germans.
+Any German standing to fight risks being swarmed by T-34s.

+It wasn't apparent the first game why the Germans need to get first move.
+Since they're limited to Board 2 for set up, this move lets the Germans quickly emplace to slow the Russians from leaving Board 1.
+The Germans probably don't *need* to move first, but they *do* need to make the Russians pay to leave Board 1, which means moving towards the advancing Russian column immediately.